-I get through a hell of alot of ammunition in multiple weapon systems as a pro shooter.
+I get through a hell of a lot of ammunition in multiple weapon systems as a pro shooter.
 I must admit that although I have always taken hearing protection really seriously, I haven’t always been so careful with eye protection.
-I guess that boils down to the fact that shooting without ear pro is damn painful where as lack of eye protection can often seem to cause no immediate discomfort.
+That boils down to the fact that shooting without ear pro is damn painful where as lack of eye protection can often seem to cause no immediate discomfort.
 Many guys I work with and talk to feel that modern firearms are pretty much sealed systems which do not spit out crap like the old revolvers did.
 I felt the same way for a while until I began to notice reddening and pain in my eyes after a day of shooting.
 The protective eye-wear manufacturer Swisseye might just be able to help…

 Types of hazard